 Intention setting, or creating a sankalpa, is an important first step toward using yoga as a healing practice.
 It serves as a reminder of your goals during this time.

-Matsya Mudra for Pain
+Adhi Mudra for Anxiety

 Savasana (Relaxation Pose)